Credentialing FAQ: Do Travel Nurses Get Drug Tested?

 Make your life easier by obtaining an official copy of your transcript to fax or email to your agency.
 This will speed up the process for them.
 Many schools have closed, so find out what repository holds your school’s records and give this information to your agency if needed.

+Reference checks are common practice, but they can seem daunting.
 How is it that something so small can create so much pain?
 Just like thorns, references can be difficult to navigate.
 The “Catch 22” for most new (and sometimes veteran) travelers is the facility won’t interview or hire without references but some facilities have a policy against giving one on you!

 Well, here are a few tried and true suggestions that travelers say work best: